wilsonliaows/docs/connectors/quick-base/action-import-csv.md

 ![Quick Base's action: Create and update records in bulk from CSV file](/assets/images/connectors/quick-base/action-import-csv.png)

 ## 1. How it works
 This action takes a CSV file then create or update Quick Base records in bulk.
-Note that this action is not an Upsert operation, the reason of which we will explain below.
+Note that this action is not an Upsert operation: if you provide a record ID that does not exist in Quick Base, this action will reject the record instead of creating a new one.

-The action description text already gives you an overview of how it works.
-In this document, we will will discuss a few important points when using this action:
+The followings are key details to understand when using this action:

 ### 1.1 Create records vs. Create & Update records
 This action can either create new Quick Base records only, or create & update Quick Base records at the same time.
 The way to control this behaviour depends on your provided CSV file and field mappings.